-With the giving season upon us, people are thinking about how they can give back to their communities.
+With so much going on in the world these past couple of years, people are thinking about how they can give back to their communities.
 There are numerous ways to give back whether by helping those in need, volunteering your time, or choosing to support businesses in your community.
 Last year charitable giving reached a record of more than $471 billion.

 With the recent launch of its 2020 Global Responsibility Report: Nourishing People and Planet, Erin Richards-Kunkel, senior director of Strategic Partnerships and Corporate Social Responsibility at Herbalife Nutrition, shares tips to help you find ways to give back this holiday season and beyond: